 Usually, interventions are held with the help of a professional therapist or counselor.
 A professional therapist or counselor can help guide the intervention and provide medical advice.

 Some people may require intensive treatment for AUD.
-They may need to attend a residential treatment center for rehabilitation.
+They may need to attend an inpatient treatment center for rehabilitation.

 At rehab, treatment is highly structured.
 It typically involves various types of behavioral therapies.
 Rehab may also include receiving medicines for detox to assist with alcohol withdrawal symptoms.

 When you stop drinking after years of alcohol misuse, your body will begin to reverse the effects of heavy drinking.
 In time, you will notice the financial, relationship, and health benefits of stopping alcohol use.